dotnet/designs/accepted/single-file/design.md

 Since all the files of an app published as a single-file live together, we can perform the following optimizations

 - R2R compile the app and all of its dependent assemblies in a single version-bubble

+  Single-file apps compiled cross-platform may have this optimization disabled until the ready-to-run compiler  (`crossgen`) supports cross-compilation.

 - Investigate whether collectively signing the files in an assembly saves space for certificates.

 #### APIs to access Bundled files